Tag Archives: hellfire

 “And the Day when He will gather them together and say, “O company of jinn, you have misled many of mankind.”
 And their allies among mankind will say, “Our Lord, some of us made use of others, and we have now reached our term, which you appointed for us.”
 He will say, “The Fire is your residence, wherein you will abide eternally, except for what Allah wills.
 Indeed, your Lord is Wise and Knowing.”
 (Qur’an 6:128)

-So at 11:108 above and at 6:128, they focus on the phrase: “Except for what Allah wills.“
+So at 11:108 above and at 6:128, they focus on the phrase: “Except for what Allah wills.

 First, it is important to understand that Allah’s will is not like a human will.
 If a human being wills something today, that person may change their mind tomorrow, and when tomorrow comes they may again adopt a completely different idea.

-“There is no changing in the words of Allah.”
+“There is no changing in the decree of Allah.”
 (Qur’an 10:64)

 “We would have invented against Allah a lie if we returned to your religion after Allah had saved us from it.
 And it is not for us to return to it except what Allah wills.
 Our Lord has encompassed all things in knowledge.
 Upon Allah, we have relied.
 Our Lord, decide between us and our people in truth, and You are the best of those who give a decision.”
 (Qur’an 7:89)